odk-x/docs/odkx-src/sync-endpoint.rst

 Editing the defaults of LDAP Directory
 """""""""""""""""""""""""""""""""""""""""""""
     Modify the :file:`ldap.env` file to configure the environment variables.
-The :file:`ldap.env` file is located in the sync-endpoint-default-setup diretory.
+The :file:`ldap.env` file is located in the sync-endpoint-default-setup directory.

     The default settings are as follows